 All our produce is organic (see below), and we pay a fair price to local farmers.
 We operate on a pick-up basis so there are minimal delivery costs and use a mixture of volunteers and paid staff.
 This keeps our costs down and the bag costs as low as possible Our prices are comparable to other veg box schemes and provide good value compared with supermarket organic produce.
 Details of our prices can be found here.

 Bags will contain a selection of seasonal produce.
 For example, a small bag might contain potatoes, carrots, onions, broccoli, squash and spinach.
 See the This week's bags for what's in this week's and last week's bags

-In order to reduce food miles (protecting the environment), keep costs down and support local businesses the scheme will deliver bags to a number of designated pick-up points each week.
+In order to reduce food miles, minimise emissions, keep costs down and support local businesses the scheme delivers bags to a number of designated pick-up points each week.
 These are pubs, cafes, local shops, universities etc. The bags are delivered on Thursday afternoons and you can collect your bag at a time that suits you according to the opening hours of the establishment or 24 hours at our pick up points with outdoor shed or lock ups.
 If you are interested in serving as a pick-up point please contact us.

 If you are on holiday or cannot pick up your bag, you can ask a friend to pick it up on your behalf.
-Log in and select holiday by Thursday 10am the week before the Thursday delivery and we'll cancel your bag (i.e. 1 week's notice).
+Alterantively, Log in and select holiday by Thursday 10am the week before delivery and we'll cancel your bag (i.e. 1 week's notice).
 If you let us know by this time you will not pay for the bag.

 You can sign up and complete the direct debit online.
 Provided you complete the direct debit instruction by Thursday 10am, you will get your first bag of veg the following Thursday.
 There is no lengthy contract period but when you sign up you commit to a minimum of 1 month.
 After that, if you wish to stop we request that you finish at the end of month paid up to, ideally 1 month's notice.
 You can pause or cancel your subscription online by logging in to your account.